 He joined the the Artists’ Rifles at the end of the summer term 1915, only weeks after his younger brother (and underage soldier) George had been killed in action.
 John then received training through the University of London Officers’ Training Corps (OTC), writing to the College on 2 August 1915 to let them know he had obtained a commission.
 He went on to serve as a Second Lieutenant with the 14th Battalion, the Sherwood Foresters (Notts & Derbyshire Regiment).

 On 12 July 1916 he arrived in France with the Battle of the Somme already raging, suffering a wound to his hand about two weeks later.

 The date of his death, just over two months on, suggests he saw action during attacks on Morval and Thiepval Ridge.
 The OTC Roll of the Fallen notes he was ‘killed by a bullet through the heart while on patrol between Martinpuich and Le Sars’, while the battalion war diary records him leading a patrol from the ‘26th trench near Destremont Farm to try and contact a brigade of the 50th division’.
 The Yorkshire Evening Post of 14 October 1916 states ‘In a letter his commanding officer says: He had only been with the battalion for a few weeks, and had already given proof of his bravery and ability as an officer, and his death is deplored by all the men and officers of the company’.

-John was buried at the time of his death near the Le Sars and Baupame road, and is commemorated on the Thiepval Memorial and the Leeds Cenotaph, Headingly.
+John was buried at the time of his death near the Le Sars and Bapaume Road, but it appears his body was not recovered at a later date.
+John is commemorated on the Thiepval Memorial, France, and the Leeds Cenotaph, Headingly.